11ty/11ty-website/src/docs/plugins/serverless.md

 ---
 ```

 This will match any requested URL that fits the `/dynamic-path/` followed by an open-ended folder name (e.g. `/dynamic-path/hello/` or `/dynamic-path/goodbye/`).
 The above uses `:id` for the key name.
 When the templates are rendered, the key name puts the matched path String value for `id` into your Serverless Global Data in the Data Cascade at: `eleventy.serverless.path.id` (`id` here matches `:id` above).

+{% callout "warn", "md" %}These should be treated as potentially malicious user input and you _must_ escape these if you use them in templates.
+Read more about [Escaping User Input](#escaping-user-input).{% endcallout %}

 Here’s what your Serverless Global Data might look like:

 ```js
 {